anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-final.md

 I will evaluate your project by:
 * Looking at your `README.md` to know what design improvements you made to your codebase and/or front-end
-* Git checkout the tag `front-end` to see what your codebase and/or front-end looked like before your design improvements
+* Git checkout the tag `front-end` to see what your codebase and/or front-end looked like before your design improvements (if you would recommend a different tag to compare to, let me know)
 * Git checkout the tag `improved-design` to see what your codebase and/or front-end looks like after your design improvements

 ### Core
 * All the previous components (Command Line, Flask, Database, Front-End, & Tests) still work.
 * Your team’s code fulfilled the requirements below for EITHER the code OR front-end design improvement option
+    * Alternatively, you can do ONE code AND ONE design improvement for Core if you prefer.

 #### Option A: Code Design Improvements
 For each of the **TWO** code smells/naming & commenting issues: